arthrfrts/vulcana/_projects/en/projects/swingandsway.md

 ***

-Two friends unveil their bodies and lenses in a filmic dialogue while following the trace of women experimental filmmakers that came before them.
-Separated by America’s hemispheres, one in Brazil and the other in the United States, dilemmas from turbulent times flow between both of them: the need to confront the everyday fears, the deconstruction of the domestic reality, their place in feminism and the desire of an encounter.
+Two friends, one in Brazil and the other in the U.S, engage in a filmic dialogue inspired by the work of women experimental filmmakers, revealing a contemporary portrait of their countries and of the women around them.

 ***